 - Emergency Applications

 When a relationship breaks down it is hoped that agreement can be reached between the parties about the arrangements for the children.
 If children are caught up in conflicts it can be very damaging for them in the long term.
 The courts do not generally intervene unless there is a dispute which cannot be resolved.

 If agreement cannot be reached, before resorting to court action, family mediation is another way that issues of dispute may be resolved.
 A mediator is a neutral person who is trained to listen to both parties involved in a dispute and to try to help them resolve their differences.
-Although any decision is not legally binding, if agreement can be reached this is a much quicker, less formal and less costly way of resolving issues.
+Although any decision is not legally binding, if an agreement can be reached, this is a much quicker, less formal and less costly way of resolving issues.

 - Certain Cases of domestic violence

 Involving the court

 If there is a dispute that cannot be resolved by agreement then parents or family members can ask the court to make decisions on their behalf.
 The court does this by hearing evidence in the form of statements, expert reports etc and then making orders which bind both parties.
 In making a decision, the paramount consideration of the court is the welfare of the child and there is a checklist of things that must be considered.